scarpazza/home-assistant-konnected-tutorial/README.md

 Contrary to most examples you find on the internet, I chose NOT to set up a code.
 You should definitely set a code if you plan to install wall-mounted tablets in the house, to prevent burglars from disarming the system with a simple tap.
 Otherwise, I recommend you do this later, and rather focus on fortifying security at the app/website login point.
 Can come back and tweak these setting later, including setting a code.
-At that point, you'll know enough the process that you can come back and choose options yourself from the HA "manual" documentation.
+At that point, you'll know enough the process that you can come back and choose options yourself from the HA `manual` documentation.

 If you choose to set up a code, the alarm card in the UI will present you with a numeric keyboard to type that code.
 If you do not, the UI will hide that keyboard.